argilla-io/argilla/docs/_source/getting_started/argilla.md

 ## Use cases

-* **Data labelling and review**: collect labels to start a project from scratch or from existing live models.
+* **Data labelling and curationgiot**: collect labels to start a project from scratch or from existing live models.
 * **Model monitoring and observability:** log and observe predictions of live models.
 * **Evaluation**: easily compute "live" metrics from models in production, and slice evaluation datasets to test your system under specific conditions.
 * **Model debugging**: log predictions during the development process to visually spot issues.